 Midsummer celebrations, ancient markets, medieval events, high-class concerts and theatrical performances in Swedish are organised at Raseborg every summer.
-The restaurant and cafe in Slottsknektens stuga serve local food throughout the summer, during winter by agreement.
+The restaurant and cafe in Slottsknektens stuga serves local food throughout the summer, during winter by agreement.
 Did you know that Slottsknektens stuga is one of Finland’s first tourist facilities?
 It was opened in 1893 with the name Turisthyddan, ‘Tourist hut’.

 To Snappertuna village centre along the Lovers’ path